Titanic: History and Facts

 Cunard two masterpiece ships – the Lusitania and the Mauretania, launced in 1907 – were one of the fastest ocean liners at that time.

 Construction of the Titanic began in March 1909 at the shipyard of Harland and Wolf shipbuilding Company.
-The RMS Olympic, one of the other three big ships was constructed almost the same time with the Titanic.
-However, the Olympic began quite earlier than the Titanic as its keel was started in December 1908.
+The RMS Olympic, one of the other three big ships, was constructed almost the same time with the Titanic.
+However, the Olympic began quite earlier the Titanic as its keel was started in December 1908.
 The construction works took place at Queen’s Island, Belfast in Ireland.
 Queen’s Island is currently known as the Titanic Quarters.

 Launching of the Titanic

 After a lot of hard work, which lasted for about two years, the Titanic was partially completed.
 Its partly completed structure was launched on the 31st of May 1911, with over 100,000 people in attendance.
 After its launch, it took about 22 tons of soap to enable the Titanic’s passage into the River Lagan.
 Between 1911 and 1912, after it had been launched, the gargantuan ship was installed with its engines, interior, and other superstructures.
 There were also other little changes that were made to the original structure design; however, they were not major alterations.